 The Bank is mainly exposed to EUR and USD.
-Since Convertible Mark (BAM) is pegged to EUR, the Bank is not exposed to risk of change in the exchange rate of EUR.
+Since Convertible Mark (BAM) is pegged to EUR, the Bank is not exposed to risk of change in the exchange rate of EUR, but is exposed to changes of EUR in relation to other currencies.